rollasoul/dwd_final/README.md

 - webcam
 - browser with metamask installed (ethereum wallet as chrome extension), running on ropsten testnet

-# install and run server side
+# run pi and server side

 - run on pi: node script reads changes on a specific contract, stores them in db, python script reads changes and triggers servo